EtherealEngine/etherealengine-docs/docs/2_devops_deployment/2_AWS_setup.md

 For `Cache policy`, you will need to make a new policy, which is easily done by clicking the link `Create policy` underneath the selector; this will open a new tab.
 Name this policy anything you want, e.g. 'Cached-on-headers', then under `Cache key settings`, click on the `Headers` selector and select 'Include the following headers'.
 A new selector should appear under that titled `Add header`.
-Click the selector, and check 'Host', 'Origin', 'Access-Control-Request-Method', and 'Access-Control-Request-Headers', then click away from the menu.
+Click the selector, and check 'Origin', 'Access-Control-Request-Method', and 'Access-Control-Request-Headers', then click away from the menu.
 Click the 'Create' button to create the new policy.